-7.1 The Capital Strategy gives a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services in East Suffolk, along with an overview of how associated risk is managed and the implications for future financial sustainability.
-The Capital Strategy for the period 2020/21 to 2023/24 will be considered by both the Scrutiny Committee and the Cabinet before approval by the Council in January 2020.
+- 7.1 The Capital Strategy gives a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services in East Suffolk, along with an overview of how associated risk is managed and the implications for future financial sustainability.
+The Capital Strategy for the period 2020/21 to 2023/24 was considered by the Audit and Governance Committee on 6th January 2020 and Full Council on 22nd January 2020.
 Capital planning is about financial investment on the purchase of new assets, the creation of new assets and enhancing and/or extending the useful life of existing assets.
 The Council's approach is being enhanced with the aim of achieving the optimum balance between the future needs of East Suffolk (including the need to drive growth) and the ongoing challenge of public sector austerity.
-Key principles include:
+Key principles include: - Developing asset and capital strategies that facilitate a long-term approach to decisionmaking; - Ensuring that assets are only held as needed to achieve Council objectives; - Maximising efficiency in the management and use of assets; - Ensuring that pressure to achieve short-term savings does not compromise the value of assets through lack of investment; and - Ensuring that capital investment is targeted where it will achieve the greatest long-term benefit. - 7.2 Enhancing the management of the Council's existing asset base and looking beyond the traditional medium-term financial planning horizon is a major priority.
+An updated Asset Management Strategy was approved in July 2019, broken down into four key components: - Administrative Improvements

-- Developing asset and capital strategies that facilitate a long-term approach to decisionmaking; - Ensuring that assets are only held as needed to achieve Council objectives; - Maximising efficiency in the management and use of assets; - Ensuring that pressure to achieve short-term savings does not compromise the value of assets through lack of investment; and - Ensuring that capital investment is targeted where it will achieve the greatest long-term benefit. - 7.2 Enhancing the management of the Council's existing asset base and looking beyond the traditional medium-term financial planning horizon is a major priority.
-An updated Asset Management Strategy was approved in July 2019, broken down into four key components: - Administrative Improvements - Compliance and Sustainability - A strategic approach to assets - Reducing expenditure and increasing income - 7.3 For the purposes of setting the budget for 2020/21 and medium-term financial planning, the current rolling Capital Programme is being updated to reflect existing projects and the latest capital investments plans for the period 2019/20 to 2023/24. - 7.4 The Capital Programme including both General Fund and HRA elements is subject to the scrutiny process and formally adopted by Full Council each year and the decision to accept individual projects onto the Programme is driven by the overriding requirement to support the priorities communicated in the East Suffolk Business Plan. - 7.5 As well as adequately maintaining the asset base, a range of other important factors also have to be considered, especially when deciding upon the allocation of General Fund resources.
+- Compliance and Sustainability - A strategic approach to assets - Reducing expenditure and increasing income - 7.3 For the purposes of setting the budget for 2020/21 and medium-term financial planning, the current rolling Capital Programme is being updated to reflect existing projects and the latest capital investments plans for the period 2019/20 to 2023/24. - 7.4 The Capital Programme including both General Fund and HRA elements is subject to the scrutiny process and formally adopted by Full Council each year and the decision to accept individual projects onto the Programme is driven by the overriding requirement to support the priorities communicated in the East Suffolk Business Plan. - 7.5 As well as adequately maintaining the asset base, a range of other important factors also have to be considered, especially when deciding upon the allocation of General Fund resources.
 Notably: - Legislation the need for capital investment due to changes in legislation, including those with health and safety implications, is given due priority; and - Resource Availability the sustainability of the Capital Programme is a primary consideration and integral to the MTFS. - 7.6 Where required, capital projects are supported by a detailed business case, which demonstrates a set of clear objectives and measurable benefits, as well as detailed financial implications.
-This includes the on-going revenue implications of a capital project, to ensure these are built into the MTFS revenue assumptions. - 7.7 Major capital projects are delivered by dedicated project managers, with leadership and oversight provided by the Senior Management Team. - 7.8 The 2019/20 Capital Programme for the Council was considered by the Shadow Scrutiny Committee and Shadow Cabinet at their respective meetings on 17th December 2018 and 21st January 2019, with Shadow Council approval on 28th January 2019.
-The Capital
+This includes the on-going revenue implications of a capital project, to ensure these are built into the MTFS revenue assumptions. - 7.7 Major capital projects are delivered by dedicated project managers, with leadership and oversight provided by the Senior Management Team. - 7.8 The 2020/21 Capital Programme was considered by the Scrutiny Committee, the Cabinet, and Full Council at their respective meetings on 16th December 2019, 7th January 2020, and 22nd January 2020.
+The updated Capital Programme is shown below: